 In the white strap version we tested, the styling of the Ion Elite is such that you could easily wear it off the course as a sports watch (yes, it tells the time too) but primarily this is a golf-specific wearable and a very good one at that.
 It is quick to charge although the connection system is a little flimsy - the magnets are weak and so it easily becomes disconnected if you accidentally knock it.

-Make no mistake, Bushnell has absolutely nailed it with the Ion Elite.
-They made us wait for it but it was certainly worth it and coming in at £199 easily becomes one of the very best value golf watches when you consider all the features it offers, not to mention access to the Bushnell Golf app for hole flyovers and more in-depth performance analysis capabilities.
+Make no mistake, Bushnell has absolutely nailed it with the Ion Elite and it's a million times better than the somewhat rudimentary Ion Edge watch.
+Coming in at £199 it easily becomes one of the very best value golf watches when you consider all the features it offers, not to mention access to the Bushnell Golf app for hole flyovers and more in-depth performance analysis capabilities, which undoubtedly adds value.

 Joel has worked in the golf industry for over 12 years covering both instruction and more recently equipment.
 He now oversees all product content here at Golf Monthly, managing a team of talented and passionate writers and presenters in delivering the most thorough and accurate reviews, buying advice, comparisons and deals to help the reader find exactly what they are looking for.
 So whether it's the latest driver, irons, putter or laser rangefinder, Joel has his finger on the pulse keeping up to date with the latest releases in golf.
 He is also responsible for all content on irons and golf tech, including distance measuring devices and launch monitors.